juliahazer/top-songs-app/README.md

 # Top Songs

-### A single page application that displays top songs based on iTunes chart categories and allows users to watch & control YouTube videos of these songs.
+### A single page application that displays top songs based on iTunes chart categories and countries, and allows users to watch & control YouTube videos of these songs.

 #### Features Include:
-* User can select different music categories for top songs.
+* User can tailor the top song results, by selecting different:

+	* music categories (e.g., Pop, Rock, Country, etc.),
+	* countries (e.g., US, France, etc.), and
+	* number of songs to display (Top 5, 10, 15, etc.)
-* User can control the music videos using buttons outside of the YouTube Player (e.g., pause, play, previous, next).
+* User can control the music videos using buttons outside of the YouTube Player (e.g., pause, play, mute, previous, next).
 * Ensures more than one video does not play at a time (to reduce audio issues).
 That is, automatically pauses a playing video when another is played.
 * Automatically plays the next video, when the previous video ends.
 * User can click a button to view a musician's bio.